(Article today by Matthew Trotter while J$ is out on maternity leave ;))

 Note: The two $25 meals shown above were actually where I bought breakfast/lunch for my host as a thank you.
 I’m not that spend-happy!

 While I may have gotten lucky, and while it may not always be possible to vacation for free, it can at least be done for cheap.
 Without the gift card, I would have only been out $278.60 for my week long trip.
 Could I have used the gift card for other expenses like groceries?
 Sure.
 But this trip was like a psychological reset switch.
 It forced me to face my fears of flying and solo travel, and it forced me to truly consider the complacency I’d been exhibiting for longer than I care to consider.

 For $0, I think it was worth it.

-Guest post by Matthew Trotter, professional dreamer.
+Article by Matthew Trotter, professional dreamer.
 Matthew writes at Tao of Unfear about losing a job he was too afraid to quit, and about how he’s using his new found joblessness to face his other fears, while (hopefully) inspiring others to do the same.
-You can also find him on Twitter @RealMattTrotter.

 EDITOR’S NOTE: There are other great travel reward credit cards out there too other than Southwest.
 If you’re interested, check out my list of a few of them here.